Rahmannugar/portfolio33/README.md

 # Portfolio 33

-My contemporary porfolio which contains resources and links to my projects, work experience, skills, blog
+My contemporary porfolio which contains resources and links to my projects, work experience and blog.